DIAGNijmegen/website-content/content/pages/vacancies/msc-vertebral-fractures.md

 fractures, but providing the opportunity to detect these kind of fractures in the spine.

 ## Research question and tasks
-We have robust methods for automatically finding the spine in CT images and for delineating the individual vertebrae that form the spine.
-The goal of this project is to develop a system that automatically determines for each vertebra whether it is normal or whether it is starting to collapse.
+The goal of this project is to develop a system that automatically determines for each vertebra whether it is normal or whether it is fractured, or is starting to collapse.
 For abnormal vertebrae, the system needs to quantify the degree to which the bone has collapsed in order to distinguish between early stage fractures and advanced fractures.

+We have robust methods for automatically finding the spine in CT images and for delineating the individual vertebrae.
-We have access to a set of CT scans in which fractures have been labeled by a radiologist.
+A set of CT scans in which fractures have been labeled by a radiologist is available for this project.
 We also have access to a much larger set of CT scans in which the vertebrae have been manually delineated, but in which fractures have not yet been labeled.
-We furthermore have access to a very large amount of CT scans without any labels.
-While an initial completely labeled dataset is therefore available, part of the project will be to configure a workstation that can be used by radiologists to label additional data.
+While a labeled dataset is therefore available, part of the project will be to configure a workstation that can be used by radiologists to label additional data.

 The resulting automatic fracture detection system will be a first step toward automatically reading all thorax CT scans in the background to detect fractures that would otherwise be missed.
 The goal of the project is to make the developed